-My Vegan Wartime Potato Champ Review is based on the Wartime Champ recipe that I found in the book ‘Victory Cookbook, Nostalgic Food and Facts From 1940-1954’ by Marguerite Patten OBE.
+Vegan wartime champ is a side-dish inspired by Marguerite Paton’s recipe that was popular during British World War 2.
+The original recipe can be found in the book ‘Victory Cookbook, Nostalgic Food and Facts From 1940-1954’ by Marguerite Patten OBE.

-During the Second World War Marguerite worked for the Ministry of Food.
+During the Second World War Marguerite Patton worked for the British Ministry of Food.

-Marguerite was famous for her BBC radio show The Kitchen Front where she would provide advice, ideas and recipes that helped people with their food rations.
+Patton was famous for her BBC radio show The Kitchen Front where she would provide advice, ideas and recipes that helped people deal successfully with food shortages and rations.

-Champ originated in Northern Ireland and is more commonly made with spring onions/scallions.
+Champ is an Irish potato meal that originated in Northern Ireland, and is more commonly made with mashed potatoes and spring onions/scallions/green onions.

 Another Irish dish called Colcannon, is similar to Champ but utilises kale or cabbage in place of the spring onions.